While this page is intended to be a TI friendly presentation,

 Quoting Loeb: "Once the play of supply and demand had been discarded as the price fixer, there would be no turning back.
 A scientific cost accounting would have to be devised; production would have to be governed by consumptive needs and not by the lure of profit; consumption would have to be based on need and not on ability to buy. // The nature of the cost would have to be considered.
 Real cost cannot be figured in money because the price of the commodities which enter into the cost [now] depends on scarcity.
 With scarcity abolished, commodities, under the capitalist system, become worthless and gold infinitely valuable.
 This is patently absurd.
 Consequently a more useful measuring stick would have to be sought. // We have already at hand --- a means of measuring the real cost of a commodity; a measure of energy^ called the "erg" and its multiples. --- Thus the cost of a commodity would be [all the cumulative energy costs to produce it]."

-*^ A slippery point is that TI-ers speak of energy --itself (as in so many kilowatt hours --KWH being more familiar to us than "ergs")-- as the coin of the realm.
-Again: that's "KWH", not (say) "10 cents per KWH", and seemingly: they didn't (at that point) address the costs and resultant scarcities of producing energy.
+*^ A slippery point is that TI-ers speak of energy --itself (as in so many kilowatt hours --KWH being more familiar to most of us than "ergs")-- as the coin of the realm.
+Again, that's "KWH", not (say) "10 cents per KWH", and seemingly: they didn't (at that point) address the ecological costs and resultant scarcities of producing energy.
 Those costs would have to be in terms of labor hours, ecological impacts and reduced life spans (then: due to dams, air pollution and coal ash; now-a-days: add in escaped radioactive substances, the hammering of wind turbines, the dispersal of discarded solar panel nano-particles and, of course, global warming).

 * I should note that this talk of "ergs" and energy costs predated starry-eyed notions about nuclear energy being "too cheap to meter" (not!).
 I should also note that there'd be dire consequences if any new source of energy turned out to actually be so cheap (in the limited terms of labor and money).
 Meanwhile, the costs of renewable energy sources do keep getting cheaper, and it does seem that such concepts as "labor hours" and "quality of life" are here to stay --even after the advent of (costly to build and maintain) general purpose robots.
 (I suggest the movie version of "Bicentennial Man" for an appealing treatment of the general purpose robot.)